Your guide to fireable offenses in the workplace

 Poor job performance

 Poor job performance is a common and broad fireable offense that doesn’t require just cause on your part.
 However, before terminating the employee, you want to ensure you’ve done your part in communicating the displeasure with their performance.
-This includes documenting their performance, and if possible, you should develop a plan for improvement if you feel they have what it takes to do better with the proper support in place.
+This involves documenting their performance.
+If feasible, create a plan for improvement if you believe they can improve with the proper support.

-Ultimately, this isn’t required, but it can save you the cost and time of finding someone to fill their position if you have to terminate them.
+Ultimately, you don’t have to do this, but it can save you the cost and time of finding a replacement if you must terminate the employee.

 Use these fireable offenses as a learning opportunity